PlasmaPy/plasmapy.github.io/pages/meetings/office_hours.md

 # PlasmaPy "Office" Hours

-_Note: We will not hold office hours on July 1 due to [Plasma Hack Week](https://hack.plasmapy.org/)._

 Do you have a question about PlasmaPy?
 Would you like to learn how to become active in the PlasmaPy project?
 Do you have an idea for a great new feature or want to start an affiliated package?